SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

         Enter a site name or code: LDNOffice

 > [!NOTE]
-> Please omit the use of spaces in the site name or code.<br/>
+> Please omit the use of spaces in the site name or code.

-Using the file explorer, find and select the text file you want to use.<br/>
+Using the file explorer, find and select the text file you want to use.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/notepad.png" width="350" height="250">

 Then **Press [C] to continue:**

-The site name or code (LDNOFFICE) and the selected file (devices.txt) will appear as a visual and functional representation of the current session.<br/>
+The site name or code (LDNOFFICE) and the selected file (devices.txt) will appear as a visual and functional representation of the current session.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/selected-file.png" width="350" height="290">

-<mark>**STEP 2:**</mark><br/>
+<mark>**STEP 2:**</mark>

 The next thing is to analyse the selected text file by using option **4.
-Analyze file**, this will verify each TeamworkDeviceId to see if there any updates required.<br/>
+Analyze file**, this will verify each TeamworkDeviceId to see if there any updates required.

-The main updates this app verifies are:<br/>
+The main updates this app verifies are:
 - [ ] Teams admin agent
 - [x] Firmware
 - [x] Company portal app